COVID: How is India vetting its vaccines for children? | DW | 06.10.2021

 Apart from Zydus Cadila's DNA vaccine, India is also preparing other pediatric vaccines so that it can immunize the rest of the child population.

-The Pune-based Serum Institute of India (SII) recently received permission to conduct phase II and III clinical trials of Covovax, the Indian version of the US biotechnology firm Novavax's vaccine, in children between the ages of seven and 11.
+The Pune-based Serum Institute of India (SII) recently received permission to conduct phase 2 and 3 clinical trials of Covovax, the Indian version of the US biotechnology firm Novavax's vaccine, with children between the ages of 7 and 11.

-The second and third phases of the trials, which kicked off in August, include a total of 920 children, 40 in the 12-17 age range, 230 in the 7-11 range and 230 from two to six years old.
+The second and third phases of the trials, which kicked off in August, include a total of 920 children, 40 in the 12-17 age range, 230 in the 7-11 range and 230 from 2 to 6 years old.

-Bharat Biotech, meanwhile, has completed Phase II and III clinical trials of the inoculation, Covaxin, for use in kids between the ages of two and 18 years old.
+Bharat Biotech, meanwhile, has completed phase 2 and 3 clinical trials of the inoculation Covaxin for use in kids between the ages of 2 and 18 years old.

 The Hyderabad-based vaccine maker has already submitted the trial data to the DCGI.
 The study was conducted at six different sites across the country.

-"We will have two or three options for our child population and that is a good sign," said Arora.
+"We will have two or three options for our child population," Aerora said, "and that is a good sign."

-Currently, only adults over 18 are eligible to receive the vaccination under the national immunization drive.
+Currently, only people older than 18 are eligible to receive vaccination under the national immunization drive.
 The situation in India has been steadily improving since the second wave.
 The country reported just 18,833 new infections over the last 24 hours, taking its overall COVID-19 tally to over 33.8 million, according to data from the Health Ministry.